 Question: Will I still take a Psychomotor Exam?

 Thank you for your patience and understanding at this time.
-Please follow state and federal guidelines for social distancing and maintain excellent hand hygiene.
+Please follow state and federal guidelines for masks and social distancing and maintain excellent hand hygiene.
 We are proud to serve our community with vital education in this time of need.
 Stay safe.